Balancing Multi-modal Sensor Learning via Multi-objective Optimization: Preliminaries

 \subsection{Lexicographic MOO}

-In this section, we introduce the key MOO problem formulation that we use to alleviate the imbalance issue in MML discussed in Section \ref{sec:mml}.
-Specifically, we introduce the lexicographic MOO method that is used when one can assign apriori an order of learning objectives, based on some preference.
-In other words, optimizing objectives with lower preference is constrained upon the optimality of the objectives with higher preference.
+In this section, we introduce the key MOO formulation that we use to alleviate the imbalance issue in MSL discussed in Section \ref{sec:mml}.
+Specifically, we introduce lexicographic MOO, which is useful when one can assign an \emph{a priori} order to the learning objectives based on preference.
+In other words, optimizing lower-priority objectives is constrained by the optimality of higher-priority objectives.
 More concretely, consider a set of objectives $f_m:\mathbb{R}^d\mapsto\mathbb{R}$ for $m\in[M]$.
-Then, the lexicographic MOO problem can be formulated as \citep{miettinen1999nonlinear}
+Then, lexicographic MOO problem can be formulated as \citep{miettinen1999nonlinear}

-where the index of the objectives gives the order in which the optimality of each objective should be achieved.
-For the bi-objective case, \eqref{eq:lex-prob-form} can be given as a constrained optimization problem
+where the index of the objectives specifies the order in which the optimality of each objective should be achieved.
+For the bi-objective case, \eqref{eq:lex-prob-form} can be written as the constrained optimization problem

-Note that this method allows one to incorporate prior knowledge about the problem into the optimization process.
+Note that this method allows us to incorporate prior knowledge about the problem into the optimization process.
 It can be shown that the solution of \eqref{eq:lex-prob-form} is Pareto optimal \citep{miettinen1999nonlinear}.